How Anorexia Affects the Teeth

 Bulimia's affect on teeth

-Anorexia also causes malnutrition, which may lead to osteoporosis.
-[1] Osteoporosis is the weakening of the bones, which can sometimes diminish the jaw to such a degree that teeth become loose.
-In some cases, osteoporosis can lead to cracked teeth or tooth loss.
+Electrolyte dysregulation, which is also a result of nutrient deficiencies, can cause further problems, including impaired salivary function and gum disease.5 AN can also cause osteoporosis, or the weakening of the bones, which can sometimes diminish the jaw to such a degree that teeth become loose.
+In some cases, osteoporosis can lead to cracked teeth or tooth loss.1

 Signs of Tooth Damage Caused by Anorexia

-The initial sign that your eating disorder may be affecting your teeth is typically a change in teeth sensitivity.
-As protective layers of enamel wear away, teeth become more sensitive to hot and cold.
-You may even experience pain if the tooth is exposed to certain foods, such as those high in sugar content.
+The first sign that your eating disorder may be affecting your teeth is typically a change in teeth sensitivity.
+As protective layers of enamel wear away, teeth become more sensitive to hot and cold.6 You may even experience pain if the tooth is exposed to certain foods, such as those high in sugar.

 • Tooth erosion